AgnesMayYao/https-github.com-AgnesMayYao-academic-kickstart/content/home/travel.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = false  # This file represents a page section. active = false  # Activate this widget? true/false weight = 90  # Order that this section will appear.
+headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 200  # Order that this section will appear.

-title = "Beyond Work"
+title = "Travel photos"
 subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns = "1"
+  columns = "4"

 [design.background]
   # Apply a background color, gradient, or image.